FardinHaque60/Knits/README.md

 # Knits
 Group #1: Fardin Haque, Norlando Gamez-Torres, Daniel Ung.
 Social media mobile app with an emphasis on efficiently organizing hangouts with friends.
 Main features include:
-* Hangouts: Create or Join hangouts that your friends make.
+* Hangouts: Create or join hangouts that your friends make.
 Add a description, date, time and create or join rides
 * Following: Follow other users and check out their profile, posts, and hangouts.
-* Feed: View posts for the people you are following and see reccomend people based on who you are following
+* Feed: View posts for the people you are following and see reccomended people based on who you are following

 ## Prerequistes
 The application is recommended to be ran on MacOS as it has only been tested for iOS.
 * [React Native](https://reactnative.dev/docs/environment-setup?guide=native) used for running the frontend.
     * the above link includes instructions for downloading the the iOS simulator as well, please reference those steps until "Installing an iOS Simulator in Xcode" to set-up the required dependencies if not met already.
-* [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) used for the iOS simulator.
+* [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) used for the iOS simulator, ensure CLI tools are installed.
 Additional instructions to set it up can be referenced above.
 * [Maven](https://maven.apache.org/download.cgi) used for running the Spring Boot backend.
 * [MySQL](https://dev.mysql.com/downloads/mysql/) used for the database.

 ## Set Up
+### Cloning the repository
+In your preferred directory run:
+* Using SSH: `git clone git@github.com:FardinHaque60/Knits.git && cd Knits`
+* Using HTTPS: `git clone https://github.com/FardinHaque60/Knits.git && cd Knits`

+You are now in the Knits root project directory

 ### Setting up the database
 * Open a terminal and enter mysql: `mysql -u root -p`
 * Create the Knits DB: `create database Knits_DB;`